hazelgrove/hazel/docs/docPlan.md

     - Code Style Guide
     - High Level overview of the codebase - `md`
     - Mapping UI to Code Modules
+    - Abstracting interfaces to make them more independent of implementation

 ### Examples with Comments (To-Do)
 ``` ocaml